nextbitlabs/pytorch-template/README.md

 #### Flow

-The flow refers to a single epoch inside the `fit` function of the `Architecture` class.
+The flow refers to a single epoch inside the `fit` function of the `Model` class.

 ```mermaid
 graph TD;